rajkr-21/Snake-Game/README.md

 ## How It Works

-- The game board is a CSS grid (25 columns x 25 rows)
+- The game board is a CSS grid (25 columns x 25 rows).
-- The snake's position is tracked as an array of `[x, y]` coordinates
+- The snake's position is tracked as an array of `[x, y]` coordinates.
-- Every 150ms, the game loop moves the snake, checks for collisions, and re-renders the board
+- Every 150ms, the game loop moves the snake, checks for collisions, and re-renders the board.
-- Eating food increases the score and grows the snake
+- Eating food increases the score and grows the snake.
-- Hitting a wall or the snake's own body ends the game
+- Hitting a wall or the snake's own body ends the game.

 ## Future Improvements

+- [ ] Improve the UI.
-- [ ] Add a pause button
+- [ ] Add a pause button.
-- [ ] Add difficulty levels (speed control)
+- [ ] Add difficulty levels (speed control).
-- [ ] Store high score using local storage
+- [ ] Store Game History using local storage.
-- [ ] Add sound effects
+- [ ] Add sound effects.

 ## License